awsdocs/aws-elemental-mediapackage-user-guide/doc_source/what-is.md

 # What Is AWS Elemental MediaPackage?<a name="what-is"></a>

 AWS Elemental MediaPackage is a just\-in\-time video packaging and origination service that runs in the AWS Cloud\.
-With MediaPackage, you can deliver highly secure, scalable, and reliable video streams to a wide variety of playback devices and content distribution networks \(CDNs\)\.
+With MediaPackage, you can deliver highly secure, scalable, and reliable video streams to a wide variety of playback devices and content delivery networks \(CDNs\)\.

 AWS Elemental MediaPackage offers a broadcast\-grade viewing experience for viewers, while allowing you the flexibility to control and protect your content\.
 Additionally, the built\-in resiliency and scalability of MediaPackage means that you have the right amount of resources at the right time, with no manual intervention required\.